-After cm-cloud-setup has run, the cloud nodes (the cloud director and regular cloud nodes) can be launched.
+After cm-cluster-extension has run successfully, the cloud nodes (the cloud director and regular cloud nodes) can be launched.

-4.2 Launching The Cloud Director
+4.2.2 Launching The Cloud Director For Cluster Extension Clusters

 Launching the cluster in the cloud requires that the cloud director (section 3.2) and cloud nodes be powered up.
 This can be done using cmgui as described in sections 3.2 and 3.3.
 It can also be carried out in cmsh, for example, the cloud director eu-west-1-director can be powered up from device mode with: